58bits/dotfiles/README.markdown

 There are example (commented) PS1 prompt versions in bashrc_sample using:

-1. Wayne E. Seguin's excellent Bash shell prompt (see below links)
+1. Wayne E. Seguin's excellent Bash shell prompt (see below links).
-2. Or Martin Gondermann's bash-git-prompt
+2. Martin Gondermann's bash-git-prompt.
-3. Or a very fast 'own rolled' PS1 prompt with git support via \_\_git_ps1, which is ideal for WSL or slower machines
+3. A very fast 'own rolled' PS1 prompt with git support via \_\_git_ps1, which is ideal for WSL or slower machines.

 #### tmux

 Note - I've temporarily removed the sub-repo to Gregory Pakosz's amazing tmux config
 https://github.com/gpakosz/.tmux
 The slow shell spawn times in WSL meant that Gregory's config was very slow to load.

-I've trimmed down the settings and extracted Gregory's helper functions into the tmux directory.
-There is a sample tmux.conf and tmux.conf.local in the .dotfiles directory root which will be symlinked as ~/.tmux.conf and ~/.tmux.config.local after running install.sh.
+Instead, I've trimmed down the settings and extracted Gregory's helper functions into the tmux directory.
+There is a sample tmux.conf and tmux.conf.local in the .dotfiles directory which will be symlinked as ~/.tmux.conf and ~/.tmux.config.local after running install.sh.
 Powerline modified fonts are also included as a sub-repo, which you'll need for Powerline symbol support in both tmux and vim-airline.

 ## Environment